Teenager learning piano.jpg

 If your child has never played a musical instrument and wishes to start playing the piano, he/she is cordially invited to join The Children’s Music Academy and make his/her dreams come true!

-Playing the piano is undoubtedly a fantastic activity to take on in the teenage years, as getting involved in the music world can help relieve the stress and frustrations that can accompany the adolescence.
+Playing the piano is undoubtedly a fantastic activity to take on in the teenage years, as getting involved in the music world can help relieve the stress and frustrations that can accompany adolescence.

 Courses